• Skip to primary navigation

 • Line a 20 cm square baking tray with baking paper.

-Try not to use a tray any bigger than this as the māngohe (marshmallow) will be too flat.
+Don't use a tray any bigger than this as the māngohe (marshmallow) will be too flat.
 A smaller tray is better than bigger in this recipe.

 • Add the first measure of wai (water) to a large, heatproof bowl.
-(I used a glass bowl in the video, don't do that) 😛.
+(I used a glass bowl in the video, don't do that).

-Sprinkle over the paura tētepe (gelatine powder).
-Stir and leave to bloom.
+• Sprinkle over the paura tētepe (gelatine powder).

 • Add the huka one (caster sugar), mīere kūhuka (glucose syrup or golden syrup) and the second measure of wai (water) in to a small pot.